Rainy Day Wedding Planning Tips

 One of the most commonly asked questions during the elopement and wedding planning process is, "What if it rains?"
 The beauty of intimate weddings and elopements is freedom and flexibility; rain doesn't need to make it any less of a magical and memorable occasion!
 Here are some tips to navigate a rainy-day wedding.

 Yes, you can move your wedding date!
-As long as I have availability on your new date, your coverage can be transferred without additional fees.
+As long as I have availability on your new date, photo coverage is transferrable without additional fees.
 This option works best for couples who are local to the area or plan to drive in for the event.
 Couples who have already booked lodging or venues might find re-booking vendors for a new date challenging.

 Switching to a Plan B location is a good idea if you have lodging or a venue booked and rain is forecasted.
-A Plan B location is one with shelter, one of the caves with an overhang, or your cabin.
+A Plan B location is one with shelter, one of the caves with an overhang, your cabin, or alternative indoor space .
 We won't be out in dangerous conditions like a lightning storm or flooding, but it's a good Plan B if you can minimize the amount of moisture hitting your clothing.
 I also carry clear bubble umbrellas in my car trunk.
 The umbrellas are super cute and photogenic.

 Some couples may still want to get epic outdoor photos in a particular location.
 These couples embrace the storm and follow whatever Mother Nature hands them - dresses get dirty, hair comes undone, and shoes get kicked off.
 I've photographed rain dances and puddle jumps.
 It's not for everyone, but embracing the rain can be great for playful, free-spirited couples who want a fun and memorable experience on their wedding day.